Behavioural pseudometrics for continuous-time diffusions: Defining a pseudometric through functionals

 Let us make a few remarks.
 First, we will use the Kantorovich duality throughout this work.
 It only holds for probability measures which is why we restrict to honest processes.
 Second, Lemma \ref{lemma:optimal-transport-pseudometric} ensures that $\cF_c(m)$ is indeed in $\cM$, as a supremum of pseudometrics.
 Third, the functional $\cF_c$ can be defined for a discount factor $0< c \leq 1$ but we will later require $0<c<1$ (Section \ref{sec:func-restrict-cont}).

 \begin{remark} We can now further elaborate on Remark \ref{rem:lattices}.
-As we have seen, the pseudometrics in $\cM$ do not necessarily have relations to the topology $\cO$ on $E$.
-The pseudometrics in the lattice $\cM$ should only be thought of as non-negative cost functions that satisfy a few additional constraints such as the triangular inequality.
-In particular, given a specific pseudometric $m \in \cM$, the topology $\cO$ that makes the space $E$ Polish does not need not be related to the topology generated by $m$.
+As we have mentioned, given a pseudometric $m$ in $\cM$, $m$ should only be seen as a non-negative cost function that satisfies a few additional constraints such as the triangular inequality.
+The topology generated by $m$ does not need not be related to the topology $\cO$ on $E$.

 This is why we restricted the definitions of $\cF_c$ to $\cP$: we need pseudometrics that are lower semi-continuous in order to be able to use transport theory and thus for $\cF_c$ to make sense.